-Originally published in International Journal of Fashion Studies
+Originally published in the International Journal of Fashion Studies

 One country in Scandinavia is known for its function-first design approach.
 It is the birth place for global corporations such as H&M and IKEA, which signify mass-market appeal with high-volume production, cheap prices and design that is current, never complex.
 Jeans, the most standardized of garment, has become a recent success story for this country as newish brands Acne and Nudie are gaining popularity in fashion cities across the world.
 In the capital, it is not a crime to bump into someone wearing the same outfit as you, rather a sign that both of you have successfully managed to navigate the complex currents of contemporary style and a manifestation of social-democracy – the prevailing political ideology there.
 Practicality, simplicity and a certain idea of egalitarianism are qualities ingrained in all aspects of Swedish design and specifically when it comes to fashion.

 Filled with garments one would immediately deem as un-practical, over-theatrical and perhaps a bit strange against the backdrop of Swedish design identity, at first it is difficult to take in the Utopian Bodies: Fashion Looks Forward exhibition.
 An outfit that looks as if it has escaped from an imaginary wardrobe of a Japanese manga cartoon, a highly dangerous dress made out of pins and needles, even a coat filled with rubbish; most of the objects at this exhibition, make you laugh or at least put a smile on your face.
 But that is quite alright.